 5. Never Let Me Go (2010)

 Spare, remote, beautifully photographed and superbly performed, especially by Andrew Garfield, Never Let Me Go is an extremely faithful adaptation of the Kazuo Ishiguro novel of the same name.
 Kathy (Casey Mulligan, in delicious form), Tommy (Andrew Garfield) and Ruth (Kiera Knightley) are three students of an unusual boarding school, Hailsham.
 Here they are taught the virtues of good health, and the importance of art and creativity, but are forbidden from leaving the grounds.

-A renegade teacher, Miss Lucy, cracks and spills to the students they are in fact clones, created to be organ-donors for future sick people.
+A renegade teacher, Miss Lucy, cracks and s to the students they are in fact clones, created to be organ-donors for future sick people.
 Their lives are merely lived to die for someone else.
 Never Let Me Go is a heartbreaking alternate-history sci-fi; taking place in England throughout the 70s, 80s and 90s.
 Alex Garland secured the rights for the screenplay before he finished reading the book, and his love for the subject matter is clear – the script is concise, meditative, and extremely moving.

 Mark Romaneck directs the film with ease, and though very simple, it is beautifully paced, wonderfully shot, and elegantly designed.
 Perhaps because it doesn’t look like a sci-fi film from the poster, title, casting and imagery, Never Let Me Go was never quite the break-out hit it deserves to be, and perhaps also because it is really, really sad, it seemed to disappear without making its mark.